aman-aman/Data-Structure/README.md

 # Data-Structure
-Implementation of various data structure using STL library
+Implementation of various data structure using C++.